People take vacations. Companies don’t.

 Hedge funds, just like most financial firms, need staff to run their technology, handle special projects, build (and manage) complex applications and, of course, execute core business activities.
 But in many cases it is not realistic or cost-effective to keep everything in-house.
 Enter outsourced staffing.

 Outsourced staffing options for hedge funds abound.
-So let’s take a look at five common outsourcing practices, which we first introduced in our Technology Outsourcing Guidebook:
+So let’s take a look at five common outsourcing practices.
+If you want to learn about other areas to outsource your hedge fund's technology, read our Manager's Guide to Outsourcing here.

 1. Supplemental Staff